W1nTer126/PerplexicaWithRedis/README.md

 Using SearxNG to stay current and fully open source, Perplexica ensures you always get the most up-to-date information without compromising your privacy.

 Want to know more about its architecture and how it works?
 You can read it [here](https://github.com/ItzCrazyKns/Perplexica/tree/master/docs/architecture/README.md).

+## Backend Documentation

+For detailed information about the backend service, including API documentation, configuration, and deployment instructions, please visit our [Backend Documentation](backend/README.md).

 ## Preview